Independent Rank-and-File Political Action

 2. Calls on locals and regions to contact lawmakers on key issues through petitions, letters, phone calls, emails, lobby visits, annual political action days, town hall meetings, rallies, marches, civil disobedience, and other means to gain positive political action;

-3. Urges all locals to undertake workplace campaigns to register members and their families to vote, and to encourage participation in the 2022 midterm elections;
+3. Urges all locals to undertake workplace campaigns to register members and their families to vote, and to encourage participation in all elections, from the local to the national level;